kubeflow/kfctl/kustomize-fns/README.md

 many ways to invoke kpt functions.
 For production the most common use will be the [declarative method](https://googlecontainertools.github.io/kpt/reference/fn/run/#declaratively-run-one-or-more-functions).

-1. In the directory you want to apply the transform either define a config specifying the transform
+1. In the directory you want to apply the transform define a config specifying the transform

    * Depending on the transform this will either be a [ConfigMap](https://googlecontainertools.github.io/kpt/reference/fn/run/#declaratively-run-one-or-more-functions) or a custom resource